Layer 2 Tunneling Protocol: Description

+PPP is a widely-deployed protocol for establishing a data link layer connection over an unreliable, point-to-point data link.
+L2TP provides a mechanism to multiplex and tunnel these PPP connections over a packet transport such as IP, ATM or Frame Relay for handling by a central Network access server elsewhere.
+In the case of dial-up internet connections this would allow customers of an ISP to call a local number instead of making a potentially-costly long-distance call.

+In VPN usage the PPP and L2TP endpoints are not separated, with L2TP used as a mechanism to encapsulate a single PPP session over an IP network.
 The entire L2TP packet, including payload and L2TP header, is sent within a User Datagram Protocol (UDP) datagram.
 A virtue of transmission over UDP (rather than TCP) is that it avoids the TCP meltdown problem.
-It is common to carry PPP sessions within an L2TP tunnel.
-L2TP does not provide confidentiality or strong authentication by itself.
-IPsec is often used to secure L2TP packets by providing confidentiality, authentication and integrity.
+Since L2TP does not provide confidentiality or strong authentication by itself, IPsec is often used to secure L2TP packets by providing confidentiality, authentication and integrity.
 The combination of these two protocols is generally known as L2TP/IPsec (discussed below).

 The two endpoints of an L2TP tunnel are called the L2TP access concentrator (LAC) and the L2TP network server (LNS).
 The LNS waits for new tunnels.
 Once a tunnel is established, the network traffic between the peers is bidirectional.
 To be useful for networking, higher-level protocols are then run through the L2TP tunnel.
 To facilitate this, an L2TP session is established within the tunnel for each higher-level protocol such as PPP.
 Either the LAC or LNS may initiate sessions.
 The traffic for each session is isolated by L2TP, so it is possible to set up multiple virtual networks across a single tunnel.
+The protocol is able to carry session metadata ("attribute-value pairs") such as calling and called phone number, whether the session is analog or digital, among others.

 The packets exchanged within an L2TP tunnel are categorized as either control packets or data packets.
 L2TP provides reliability features for the control packets, but no reliability for data packets.
 Reliability, if desired, must be provided by the nested protocols running within each session of the L2TP tunnel.

 L2TP allows the creation of a virtual private dialup network (VPDN) to connect a remote client to its corporate network by using a shared infrastructure, which could be the Internet or a service provider's network.